Configure and Deploy Confluent Gateway using Confluent for Kubernetes

 end: --- [12]

-• [2] The type of the Streaming Domain.
-The default value is kafka.
+[2] The type of the streaming domain.
+The only supported value is

-• [3] A Kafka cluster, including Confluent Server, Confluent Cloud Kafka, or Apache Kafka®, that the Confluent Gateway can route traffic to.
+kafka, which is also the default.[3]
+A Kafka cluster, including Confluent Server, Confluent Cloud Kafka, or self-managed Kafka, that the Confluent Gateway can route traffic to.

-The following is an example configuration for a Confluent Gateway Streaming Domain:
+The following example configures a Confluent Gateway streaming domain:

 kind: Gateway